andrewfenn/amop/amop/ReadMe.txt

     or do not want to have it listed, just enter in some valid path.
 This directory is only used for building the UnitTest of AMOP.
 It is not needed to be able to use AMOP.
+    On the other hand, if you do have the UnitTest++ framework installed, please enter the path to the

 - Open the project (e.g. c:\amop\trunk\build\amop.sln), and then build the binaries.